ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-transactions/index.md

 - ### Providing Row Keys (Faster)

-  If you are providing [Row Keys](/row-keys/) using the grid callback `getRowKey()` then the grid will match data provided in the transaction with data in the grid using the key.
+  If you are providing [Row IDs](/row-ids/) using the grid callback `getRowId()` then the grid will match data provided in the transaction with data in the grid using the key.

   For updating rows, the grid will find the row with the same key and then swap the data out for the newly provided data.